wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 Unlock exclusive upgrades and choose to boost your sales at checkout with our WooCommerce upsell and order bump plugin, the perfect solution for seamless upsells and cross-sells.

-=== ⭐ Key Features Of The WooCommerce Order Bump Plugin ===
+== ⭐ Key Features Of The WooCommerce Order Bump Plugin ==

-#### 1) Show Bump Offers Across The Website
+#### 1) Show Cross-Sell Offers Across The Website
 The admins can now incorporate bump offers across the website as per their requirements, using this [wps_bump_offer_shortcode] shortcode.
 This increases the accessibility of the bump offers, further increasing the overall user experience.

 #### 2) Set Custom Order Success Page
 The WooCommerce Order Bump plugin is taking customization and personalization to a whole new level.
 The admin can now customize and make their very own order success page.
 You can do this by creating a page.

-#### 3) Special WooCommerce Bump Offer on the Checkout Page
+#### 3) Special WooCommerce Upsell Offer on the Checkout Page
-The WooCommerce order bump plugin provides a unique form of a well-timed offer as a checkout bump.
+The WooCommerce upsell order bump plugin provides a unique form of a well-timed offer as a checkout bump.
 This can also be a one-time exclusive offer that allows the customers to purchase things at a well-valued price.

 #### 4) One Click to Accept the Upsell Offers
 Our WooCommerce Upsell Order Bump Plugin can be accepted in just a single click in which the customer can simply tick the checkbox to add the offer to their existing order.